Burnsedia/Burnsedia/README.md

 - M1 Mac - for IOS development
 - ThinkPad - for on the go hacking
 - PC - art and game development

+## Art and Creativity

+- Blender - for 3d modeling and video editing
+- Krita - for digital panting and making textures
+- Gimp - for image editing
+- AmorPaint - for shader painting

 ## My Journey